mazzatramp/TrustedServicesNavigator/README.md

 ---
 <a name="thirdparties"></a>
 ### Third parties
 Third parties libraries used: [jackson](https://github.com/FasterXML/jackson), to parse json strings; javafx for the GUI.
+Junit for unit testing

 ---
 <a name="licence"></a>